frannav/next-digital-node/README.md

     bun run start
     ```

+## Running with Docker

+You can also run the application using Docker and Docker Compose.

+1.  **Build and run with Docker Compose (recommended):**
+    ```bash
+    docker-compose up -d
+    ```
+    This command builds the image and starts the container in the background.
+The API will be available at `http://localhost:3000`.
+The `db.json` file is mounted as a volume to persist data across container restarts.

+2.  **Manual build and run with Docker:**
+    -   **Build the image:**
+        ```bash
+        docker build -t node-js-api .
+        ```
+    -   **Run the container:**
+        ```bash
+        docker run -p 3000:3000 -v ./db.json:/app/db.json --env-file ./.env node-js-api
+        ```

 ## API Endpoints

 All endpoints are prefixed with `/api`.

+### Testing with Bruno

+This project includes a [Bruno](https://www.usebruno.com/) collection located in the `http-request-collection/` directory.
+Bruno is an open-source API client, similar to Postman, that allows you to test the API endpoints easily.

+To use it:
+1. Download and install Bruno from their official website.
+2. Open Bruno and click on "Open Collection".
+3. Navigate to the `http-request-collection/` folder in this project and select it.
+4. The collection with all the API requests will be loaded, ready for you to use.

 ### Users & Accounts
 - `POST /api/users`: Create a new user.